JieyuWu/ToyotaMod/Forks.md

 ![custom forks](https://user-images.githubusercontent.com/37757984/82701890-d2a56880-9c25-11ea-8ed8-fc287b7ae883.png)

+**Comma does not validate custom forks for safety.
+Install them at your own risk.**

 [◄ Home](https://github.com/commaai/openpilot/wiki)

 openpilot [forks](https://en.wikipedia.org/wiki/Fork_(software_development)) are used for various purposes, often for use on a certain vehicle or for the development and testing of new features.